Sanford Newmark, MD

 “ADHD, autism and similar conditions can be a great challenge for patients and families.
 Using an integrative approach means looking at the child as a whole, not just as a medical diagnosis, and using the most effective and least harmful therapies, to help these children succeed.”

-Sanford Newmark, MD is a Clinical Professor in the Department of Pediatrics at the University of California.
+Sanford Newmark, MD is the Medical Director of the clinic and a Clinical Professor in the Department of Pediatrics at the University of California.
 He is the head of the Pediatric Integrative Neurodevelopmental Program at the Osher Center for Integrative Medicine, specializing in the treatment of autism, ADHD and other developmental or chronic childhood conditions.

 Dr. Newmark graduated from the University of Arizona, College of Medicine and completed his Pediatric Residency at the University of Arizona.
 After practicing general pediatrics in Tucson for 12 years, he did a Fellowship in Integrative medicine with Dr. Andrew Weil’s Program in Integrative Medicine.
 He then founded the Center for Pediatric Integrative Medicine, a consulting practice that uses integrative medicine to treat a wide array of pediatric problems.
 In 2009, he moved to the Bay Area and worked in private practice before joining the UCSF Osher Center for Integrative Medicine in March of 2011.